101 Fun Things to Do at Home During Lockdown (Free Printable List)

 - Make a magazine – my sister and I used to do this when we were kids, it was so much fun!

-- Film a “Cooking Show” while making dinner – why not try out a recipe box like Mindful Chef (who are open as usual and still accepting new [UK] customers during the pandemic) No commitments, no contract, cancel anytime.
+- Film a “Cooking Show” while making dinner – why not try out a recipe box like Mindful Chef (which is open as usual and still accepting new [UK] customers during the pandemic) No commitments, no contract, cancel anytime.
 For every meal Mindful Chef sell, they donate a school meal to a child living in poverty.

 - Learn a new language – I’ve been learning Spanish with Duolingo

 - Make a time capsule – what will you put in there?
-You could open in 1 year from now, 5 years, 10 years, or leave it for future generations!
+You could open it 1 year from now, 5 years, 10 years, or leave it for future generations!

 - Play Solitaire With real playing cards or online!

 - Draw a Mandala – or color one in!
-Grab my free printable mandalas to color
+Grab my free printable mandalas to color, or buy my Mandala Coloring Book for Adults on Amazon.

 - Download a Free Printable Paper Craft – there are 100+ Free Printables on The Purple Pumpkin Blog!

-- Plan a dream dinner party – who will you invite, what will you eat?
+- Plan a dream dinner party – who will you invite, and what will you eat?

 - Have a fashion show – go through your wardrobe and put together some fun outfits or have a theme that you all have to work towards!